ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 Confirm that you can access the url: http://localhost:1230 If you managed to access the url, then you have successfully deployed the laboratory environment! :boom:

+>[Note]
+> You can delete all the resources by the command running "kind delete cluster --name kind-cloudsec"

 ### Finding hidden endpoints
 There are some hidden endpoints in the web application, your first task is to find these endpoints.
 You can use Fuff or gobuster for finding these endpoints.
 The course staff has provided you a wordlist for using these tools in this repository.